jomaway/typst-gentle-clues/docs.typ

   width: auto,
   radius: 2pt, // radius of the right side.
 For no radius set to 0pt.
-  inset: 1em, // inset of the content, header-inset not yet supported )
+  inset: 1em, // inset of the content, header-inset not yet supported
+  header-inset: 1em // make the header smaller or wider )
 ```